winksaville/csgrs/readme.md

 ## Todo
 - vector font for machining
 - support twist and scale in linear extrude like openscad
-- support scale in rotate extrude
+- support scale and translation along a vector in rotate extrude
 - extruding a line does not currently result in a 2D shape as it has fewer than three points
-- projection to 2d / cut
 - dxf/svg import/export
 - fragments (circle, sphere, regularize with rotate_extrude)
 - polygon holes